hermetico/intro-bio/motif_discovery/README.md

 ### Running seqmotif
 In order to run the code just run

-python seqmotif.py -f filename [ -l motif_length  -th threshold -o seqlogo.png]
+python seqmotif.py -f input_filename [ -l motif_length  -th threshold -o seqlogo.png]

 If no -l or -o are added, seqmotif will assume length 19 and output a file called 'seqlogo.png'.
--th is used to assumed when a position in Z could be a starting point, and also to check if the results have converged.
+-th is used to accept an starting position in Z, and also to check if the results have converged.
-If no threshold is addes, seqmotif will use 0.01.
+If no threshold is added, seqmotif will use 0.01.

 Made with love by